 Johnson & Johnson continues to dispute the allegations that its Baby Power and Shower-to-Shower products (which are composed primarily of talcum powder) can lead to the development of ovarian cancer.
 However, of the three cases which have gone to trial thus far, all juries have found Johnson & Johnson liable for failing to disclose this research to its customers.
 Two of the three cases have resulted in substantial damages awards against the company: first, an award of $72 million to the family of an ovarian cancer victim; and second, a verdict of $55 million on behalf of a woman who contracted ovarian cancer but was later cured.
 But juries awarded substantial sums of punitive damages against Johnson & Johnson.

-Contact an Experienced Columbia SC Personal Injury Lawyer at Chappell, Smith & Arden Attorneys at Law
+Contact an Experienced Columbia Personal Injury Lawyer at Chappell Smith & Arden, P.A.

-If you or a loved one would like more information about the link between ovarian cancer and talc-based products, contact a Columbia SC personal injury lawyer at Chappell, Smith & Arden for experienced help moving forward.
+If you or a loved one would like more information about the link between ovarian cancer and talc-based products, contact a Columbia personal injury lawyer at Chappell Smith & Arden, P.A. for experienced help moving forward.
 Since 1993, our lawyers have been committed to protecting our clients’ rights and interests’ and helping them obtain – and keep – the benefits to which they are entitled.

-Call our firm at (803) 531-9780 or email us via the contact form on this page to set up a free, no obligations initial consult with one of our lawyers.
+Call our firm at 866-881-8623 or contact us online to set up a free, no obligations initial consult with one of our lawyers.
 During this meeting, you can find out more about your rights, as well as how we can help you.

 From our six office locations throughout South Carolina, our attorneys provide the highest quality legal services to injured people and families in Columbia, Alken, Camden, Sumter, Orangeburg, Greenville, Florence, Beaufort, Irmo, Spartanburg, Myrtle Beach, Hilton Head Island, West Columbia, Rock Hill, Charleston, Lexington, Winnsboro, Summerville, and throughout South Carolina.